W-W/unRAID/README.md

 A couple features to note:
+* New friendly plugin GUI with useful informations
 * Message letting you know at a glance whether your data and configuration files will remain after a reboot
 * Indicator letting the user know how much disk space is being used by the application
 * Easy to use updater for applications that have spotty updaters or no in-app updater at all, plus update notification